DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 - Science Lens: A severe, long-duration population bottleneck with an effective population of just 1,280 individuals for 117,000 years.
 The cause was the Mid-Pleistocene Transition, which shifted Earth's climate to brutal 100,000-year ice ages.
 The most severe phase, Marine Isotope Stage 22, led to widespread environmental collapse and fragmentation of human populations.
 - Cross-links: This is the period when humans were truly domesticated as Adamu, then mixed with another robust human species—probably Homo erectus—hiding most of the domestication traits.
 Mythically, this is the time when Prometheus gave humans fire.
 Genetic Evidence → The 930–813 kya Bottleneck, admixture signals; Glossary → Adamu, Mid-Pleistocene Transition, Marine Isotope Stage 22, Homo erectus, Prometheus.

+- **The "Big Bang" Parallel:** This mythological forging coincides with a major archaeological mystery: the "Big Bang" of genus Homo.
+After a long period with little change, our ancestors' brains and physical forms suddenly began to evolve, with the first evidence of systematic tool use appearing alongside a new, more humanlike jawbone from this period.

 ## Phase 2: The Awakening of Potential (≈650,000–300,000 years ago)

 - Myth lens: Rise of Ummānu/Umannu—the artisan/specialist potential emerges.